Elements, Hong Kong: Facilities

-The Elements has a total of 123 shops as of 2008, along with an ice rink and the 1600-seat Premiere Cinema (formerly The Grand Cinema), currently the largest cinema complex in Hong Kong.
+The Elements has a total of 123 shops as of 2008, along with an ice rink and the 1,600-seat Premiere Cinema (formerly The Grand Cinema), currently the largest cinema complex in Hong Kong.

 The mall has ten washrooms, outside which there is a lobby with sitting area and magazine rack.
 Management said these are conceived for men "to wait for their girlfriends outside the washroom", providing "a decent and comfortable place for them to wait".

-Male washrooms are stocked with colognes, aftershaves and electronic shavers while the female washrooms have perfumes and make-up.
-Staff are on hand to ensure that all these personal items are kept hygienic.

 The shopping mall has a great emphasis on fashion and wardrobe with (as of 2008) 58 shops in that category out of a total of 123 shops in the mall.

 Transport

-Elements is immediately adjacent to the West Kowloon Terminus high-speed rail station, and directly connected to Kowloon station which is served by the Tung Chung line and Airport Express which features in-town check in service.
-The shopping mall is also connected to Austin station which is served by the West Rail line.
-There are also taxi stands for red taxis in the shopping mall along with two carparks one in the North and another in the South of the mall.
+Elements is situated directly above the Kowloon station which is served by the Tung Chung line and Airport Express, which features in-town check in service.
+The mall is also directly accessible to the MTR Kowloon Station Bus Terminus by escalators, providing various bus and minibus routes.

+Several pedestrian footbridges also connect Elements to the adjacent West Kowloon Terminus high-speed rail station, and the Austin station which is served by the Tuen Ma line.

+Near the North and South entrances of the mall are vehicle pick-up/drop-off points, red taxi stands, and entrances to the North and South carparks.
+The mall has installed 12 Tesla Superchargers and 9 Destination Chargers in its carparks for electric vehicles.